Skip to main content

 The behavior of U-Boot with the "CLI access prevention" patch applied is as follows:

-- If the hardening is disabled then no CLI access protection takes place.
+• If the hardening is disabled then no CLI access protection takes place.

-- Otherwise, access to the CLI is enabled when the device is open and is disabled (by default) when the device is closed.
+• Otherwise, access to the CLI is enabled when the device is open and is disabled (by default) when the device is closed.

-- If one wants to keep CLI access enabled even after the device is closed, then they can indicate
+• If one wants to keep CLI access enabled even after the device is closed, then they can indicate that by simply adding the property /chosen/toradex,secure-boot/enable-cli-when-closed (without a value) to the control DTB.
+Toradex intends to make this possible through tooling in the future.

 Notice that in any case, the CLI is enabled when the device is open.
 This is useful for Secure Boot because CLI access is expected to be normally needed during production as the HAB/AHAB key programming and closing procedure is done through that CLI.

 Overall, the protection involves storing a copy of the expected kernel command line inside the signed FIT image and checking that information against the passed arguments at runtime.
 The choice of having a copy rather solely storing the command-line inside the FIT image was driven by the desire to ensure compatibility between older boot loaders and newer OS images.
-This approach facilitates a seamless transition from the implementation of the CoT covering only the bootloader (what we call minimal CoT, or MCoT) to the one also covering the kernel artifacts (called basic CoT, or BCoT).
+This approach facilitates a seamless transition from the implementation of the CoT covering only the bootloader (known as minimal CoT, or MCoT) to the one also covering the kernel artifacts (called basic CoT, or BCoT).

-- An overlay will be automatically generated containing the expected/required fixed part of the
+• An overlay is automatically generated containing the expected/required fixed part of the kernel arguments string; the overlay has the following structure:

 &{/} {